ChainAgnostic/CAIPs/CAIPs/caip-x.md

 The trust signals (incoming data) are used to compute trust scores (outgoing data) for software components.
 The computation steps might vary according to the trust computer algorithm, but we generally find these main steps:
 1. Retrieve the relevent trust graph (all the acounts owners graph's nodes with direct and indirect relationships with the software component);
-2. Retrieve the concerned `accounts` (accounts having issued endorsements, disputes, security assertions and if available the account of the developers of the software component) and calculate the `accounts trust scores`;
+2. Retrieve the concerned `accounts` (accounts having issued endorsements, disputes, security reports and if available the account of the developers of the software component) and calculate the `accounts trust scores`;
 3. Weight the `endorsements` and the `disputes` according to the issuers' `accounts trust scores`;
-4. Weight the `security assertions` according to the weight of the `endorsements` and `disputes` + the issuers' `account trust scores`;
+4. Weight the `security reports` according to the weight of the `endorsements` and `disputes` + the issuers' `account trust scores`;
-5. Weight the `software component` final trust score according to the weight of the `security assertions` + if available the software component's developers `account trust score`.
+5. Weight the `software component` final trust score according to the weight of the `security reports` + if available the software component's developers `account trust score`.

 software component trust score (to be refined):
 ```json